 Coffee, breakfast, and all-day dining featuring local ingredients are also served at the Clubhouse, and work tables with outlets and WiFi are available if your trip isn’t all about relaxation.
 Auto Camp even sells BBQ meal kits to prepare over your own fire.

 The luxury tents are built by Sheridan Tents and offer a king-sized Tempur-Pedic bed, electricity, dual fan and heater, mini-fridge, a sofa that converts into a second bed, as well as a private outdoor fire pit.
-Guests in the luxury tents have round-the-clock access to spa-inspired restrooms and showers located inside the Clubhouse, featuring towel service and Ursa Major bath products.
+Guests in the luxury tents have access to spa-inspired restrooms and showers located inside the Clubhouse, featuring towel service and Ursa Major bath products.

 Auto Camp Cape Cod Review